Ball Joints: Your Comprehensive Guide to Suspension and Steering | Advanced CNC Machining for Automotive Components

 How Long Do Ball Joints on Car Last

 Ball joints on car typically last between 70,000 and 150,000 miles, but the lifespan can vary based on driving conditions, maintenance practices, and vehicle load.
 Regular maintenance, like lubrication and alignment checks, helps extend their life, especially in heavier commercial vehicles where wear is faster.
+Replace them if:

 How to Tell if Ball Joints Are Bad While Driving